Collabora Online Partners with Exzatech

 Thanks to the community!

 Collabora has invested significantly in bringing many new features and functionality to this latest release, and accounts for a significant volume of contributions.
-However, we want to acknowledge all of our friends and colleagues who helped to contribute to this and the upstream LibreOffice Technology.
+However, we want to acknowledge all of our friends and colleagues who helped to contribute to this and the upstream LibreOffice technology.
 Find the details in either the release notes above or the LibreOffice community credits.
 We cannot thank everyone involved enough for their passionate work!
 LibreOffice is a friendly community offering many ways to get involved.
 Alternately, if you are interested in joining the Collabora Online community, you will find several easy ways to started inside our community hub – we look forward to

 welcoming you.